Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

       pit# /root/bin/csi-setup-lan0.sh $site_ip $site_gw $site_dns $site_nics
       ```

-   1. (recommended) print `lan0`, and if it has an IP address then exit console and log in again using SSH.
-The
+   1. Print `lan0`, and if it has an IP address, then exit console and log in again using SSH.
-      SSH connection will provide larger window sizes and better bufferhandling (screen wrapping).

       ```bash
       pit# ip a show lan0